-NOTE G - PENSION PLAN
+NOTE F - PENSION PLAN

 The City Marshal of Port Allen is a member of the Municipal Employees Retirement System of Louisiana (the "System").
 This system is a cost-sharing, multiple-employer defined benefit pension plan administered by a separate board of trustees.
+The System issued a public report annually that included financial statements and required supplementary information for the System.
+That report may be obtained from their website at www.merlsa.com.
 Pertinent information relative to the plan follows: